awmckinley/config/modules/pkg/README.md

-# Package Managers & Version Control
+# Package Managers

-Software for managing packages, dependencies, and version control.
+Software for installing, updating, and managing software packages and applications across different operating systems and platforms.